THE DOVER WAR MEMORIAL PROJECT

 Clayson, J. T. E.

 James Thomas Edward Clayson died on 15 October 1940, aged 16, at Rhette, Wrotham Heath Place, Platt,.
-He was the "beloved son", "darling Jim", of Thomas and A. Clayson and sister of Pat, and lived at Rambler Cottage, St Margarets-at-Cliffe, Dover.
+He was the "beloved son", "darling Jim", of Thomas Clayson and his wife Jane, née Sutton, who had married in 1914, brother of Patricia, and lived at Rambler Cottage, St Margarets-at-Cliffe, Dover.

 in memoriam, courtesy Dover Express